 Fail and Warn conditions

-These situations cause the method status to be
+The following table lists conditions that cause the method status to be set to

-access role does not allow the requestor to update objects of that class, the object is
+requestor's access role does not allow the requestor to update objects of that

 You may want an activity to check whether a page of a certain name exists before you open a new page.